 With the recovery and revival phase underway, this is a crucial time for management to understand marketing myopia.
 As new products and services are launched, growth areas rushed towards and investments made, how certain are you that this is what customers want and that the investment is worthwhile?

 Marketing myopia is born of a lack of understanding into how a business is serving customers.
-It may be that management believes it is well-positioned in a ‘growth industry’ when in reality the tides are turning and the people and organisation are not aligned to the new growth opportunities.
+It may be that management believes it is well-positioned in a ‘growth industry’ when in reality the tides are turning.
+Are the people and organisation aligned to the new growth opportunities?

 One example of marketing myopia may be the push towards ‘experiences’ so commonly shared in large groups such as events, concerts and entertainment.
 Where an ‘escape’ room once looked like a growth opportunity to enjoy with friends, it may now be in decline.

 Levitt argued that leaders should answer the question, “What business are we really in?”.
 This is complemented by reviewing what customer experience is offered to customers.
 Are we selling products and services that people want?

 To answer that question, customer advocacy programmes help to increase marketing efficacy.
 Customer feedback in the form of traditional research supports informed decisions on product and service improvement.
 For very accurate insight, customer experience or ‘neuroexperience’ studies provide scientifically measured emotional response.
 This allows you to see how customers really feel about your ideas, concepts, products and services.